Towli/node-web-crawler/README.md

 	```
        (and so on).

+	### Usage though Web Interface
+	Given a URL through the web UI, the crawler will begin crawling.
+As the crawler does not run concurrently, the execution time may take a few minutes depending on the website.

+	Upon passing a URL and pressing 'Crawl', a series of STDOUTs will be printed (visible through the terminal session running the server).
+When the crawler is finished, a concatenated JSON will be returned through both STDOUT and also in the Web App, displaying a mapping of all the static assets on the navigable domain.

-	Though, the crawler can be used outside of a web-app context as well.
+	Note: the crawler can be used outside of a web-app context as well.

 ## Dependencies